 but as Paul pointed out in Rom 4,9-16, God gave his blessing to Abraham before

-he was circumcised, making circumcision a symbol of faith, not the law.
+he was circumcised, making circumcision a symbol of faith, not of the law.
 In fact, the law was given 430 years later, making

-their cart before the horse when they made circumcision a requirement of the
+any connections with the law irrational.
+Israel had gotten the proverbial cart before the horse when they made circumcision a requirement of

 connection of circumcision with the law had become the most entrenched false

-works.
-This completely flies in the face of the cross of Christ with whom we
+all of which fly in the face of the cross of Christ with whom we

 find favor with God as a matter of faith in His perfect sacrifice.